abpframework/abp/docs/en/UI/AspNetCore/JavaScript-API/Modal-Manager.md

 }
 ```

+You can surely get the product info from a database or API.
+We are setting the properties hard-coded for the sake of simplicity,

 ### Defining the Modal Manager

-Once you have a modal, you can open it in any page.
+Once you have a modal, you can open it in any page using some simple JavaScript code.

-First, create an `abp.ModalManager` object by setting the `viewUrl`:
+First, create an `abp.ModalManager` object by setting the `viewUrl`, in the JavaScript file of the page that will use the modal:

 ````js
 var productInfoModal = new abp.ModalManager({
     viewUrl: '/Products/ProductInfoModal'
 });
 ````

+> If you only need to specify the `viewUrl`, you can directly pass it to the `ModalManager` constructor, as a shortcut.
+Example: `new abp.ModalManager('/Products/ProductInfoModal');`

 ### Opening the Modal